pedromedley/website/content/documentation/starting/plus.md

 slug: "plus"
 menu:
     docs:
-        parent: "topics"
+        parent: "starting"
+        weight: 1
 ---

+**_DISCLAIMER: Insomnia Plus is still in early stages, and may not be 100% stable_**

-Welcome to the Insomnia Plus beta!
+Welcome to the Insomnia Plus beta, and thank you for taking the time to help test it!
 Insomnia Plus is a paid add-on that enables powerful features like end-to-end encrypted sync, team collaboration, and more.

 The beta period is free so give it try.
-Since this is a beta, I would appreciate that you
+And, since this is beta, I would appreciate if you
 [report bugs or pain points](/documentation/support-and-feedback/') to me if you have any.